Are you looking for a new tarot app? I just tried out Labyrinthos Tarot and have some positive (and constructive) feedback about it.

 More Deck Options

-Once Labyrinthos users have progressed past the tarot basics, they should have the opportunity to read with multiple decks virtually.
+Once Labyrinthos users have progressed past the tarot basics, they should have the opportunity to read multiple decks virtually.

 Another aspect of the Labyrinthos app that needs a bit of work is the busyness of the format.
 When I first logged into the app, I was surprised by the narrative format.
 Some people might find this appealing, but I’m not a huge fan of the character’s monologue when you first create your Labyrinthos account.
 I feel that many people will want to get right to the cards.